Location: Sattgast Hall 218-I

 - University of Louisville, Louisville, KY, 1996

-- Member; Mortar Board Honor Society
+- Member; Mortar Board Honor Society and various teaching awards

 - Freshwater Invertebrate Zoology